richonguzman/LoRa_APRS_iGate/README.md

 f) Syslog section:

-    adjust server and port to a suitable value.
+    adjust server and port to a suitable value if needed.

+g) BME section:

+    adjust to "active" if BME280 sensor connected through I2C pins

 __________________________________________